k0s/audiolab/README.md

 ## Goals

-- [ ] Simple Sine Wave:  given a frequency (tone), generate a sine wave
+- [x] Simple Sine Wave:  given a frequency (tone), generate a sine wave
+- [ ] FFT: given a WAV file, what is the fundamental frequency?
+Use this as a test to validate tone generation (see https://numpy.org/doc/stable/reference/generated/numpy.fft.fftfreq.html and perhaps https://stackoverflow.com/questions/57251454/how-to-find-the-fundamental-frequency-of-a-wav-file )
 - [ ] FM Synthesis: https://www.javelinart.com/FM_Synthesis_of_Real_Instruments.pdf

 ## Installation